 What Is A HALO IOT Smart Sensor

-HALO IOT Smart Sensors, by IPVideo Corporation, are a best in class, awarding winning multi sensor used for real time vape detection, sound detection, air quality monitoring, and chemical detection.
+HALO IOT Smart Sensors, by IPVideo Corporation, is the best in class, awarding-winning multi-sensor used for real-time vape detection, sound detection, air quality monitoring, and chemical detection.
 It boasts 12 unique detection sensors that all work in conjunction with each other.
-They have become increasing popular for use in schools where vape detection, gunshot detection and bully detection are becoming increasingly important.
+They have become increasingly popular for use in schools where vape detection, gunshot detection and bully detection are becoming increasingly important.

 Multiple Sensors Including